matloff/dsld/README.md

 In doing so, we must be careful to account for *confounders*, variables that may affect wages other than through gender.

-- In a prediction context, with concern that an AI algorithm has built-in bias against some racial group.
-We want to eliminate race from the analysis, and to also limit the effect of *proxies*, other variables that may be strongly related to race.
+- In a prediction context, with concern that an ML algorithm has built-in bias against some racial group.
+We want to eliminate race from the analysis, while also controlling the effect of *proxies* – other variables that may be strongly related to race.

 In the first case, we are checking for *societal* or *institutional*